-Aegon Nederland recognizes that IBOR transitions potentially have implications for all reporting units, including our insurance, asset management and banking activities.
+Aegon Nederland recognizes that IBOR transitions potentially have implications for all reporting units, including the insurance, asset management and banking activities.
 Despite current uncertainties on how the transition from IBORs to alternative benchmarks will be managed, it is widely acknowledged that IBOR benchmarks impact financial products and contracts, including a.o. derivatives, corporate bonds, structured debt products, deposits and mortgages.

 As part of the IBOR transition during 2020, the discount rate switch from EONIA (Euro Overnight Index Average) to ESTR (Euro Short-Term Rate) took place for most of the derivatives in our portfolio.
 The differences in market value due to this discount switch did not have a material impact on the financial statements of Aegon Nederland and its subsidiaries.
+Compensation has been exchanged through the clearing house for any resulting impact on the valuation of derivatives, and during 2021 all compensation has been obtained.